 The mansion was also the Royal accommodations for the salt manufacturers of Wagendorf in Medieval times with the name Gruner Baum first being documented in the year 1700.
 The transport of salt and the salt trade through Hallstatt were exclusively controlled by these salt manufacturers, who consequently formed part of the rich bourgeoisie, which was also reflected in their stately homes.

 In 1849, Mayor Franz Heuschober (the last judge in Hallstatt) bought the property as the Salt Administration was being disbanded and opened a restaurant in a beautiful mansion.
 While the property has changed hands numerous times over the years and has seen the addition of 22 hotel rooms, we’re really glad that all the way back in 1849 Franz Heuschober had the sense to add the restaurant at its location is perfect along Market Square.

 Gruner Baun’s setting is not only historic but also boasts an excellent lakefront Sea Terrace Restaurant (seeterrasse) and an outdoor lounge that will wash all your cares away.
 We love getting a drink and relaxing during the mid-day or evening on the comfy indoor/outdoor couches that grace the terrace as the slow boats and swans pass by.
 Gasthof Grüner Baum by far has the best furniture out of all the lakeside restaurants in Hallstatt.
 The food here is a little pricey for some people but it’s much better than average, especially the fish and pasta dishes.
 We always make sure to stop by the terrace for at least a drink while we are in Hallstatt.

 17. Protestant Church:

-About Hallstatt’s Protestant Church: In the 1500s, the teachings of Martin Luther became extremely popular in the region, especially among the miners in Hallstatt.
-As the new Reformation movement spread it created conflicts between the new age Protestants and Catholic.
+About Hallstatt’s Protestant Church: In the 1500s, the teachings of Martin Luther became extremely popular in the Salzkammergut region, especially among the miners in Hallstatt.
+As the new Reformation movement spread, it created conflicts between the new-age Protestants and Catholics.
 In 1601, the Catholic Church tried to crush the local Protestant movement when it ordered all local bridges to be destroyed as punishment which only pushed Protestants further into rebellion.
-The Archbishop of Salzburg and his supporters tried to suppress the Protestant opposition by condemning them to death and setting their homes on fire.
+The Archbishop of Salzburg and his supporters tried to suppress the Protestant opposition by condemning some to death and setting their homes on fire.